It was about 8:45 p.m. on a slow weeknight in early 2011. We were ready to close the pharmacy down as soon as 9 p.m. hit.

 A substantially smaller number of patients can walk into a pharmacy presenting as a patient using substances, a patient who is suicidal, or a patient who has undiagnosed schizophrenia and find appropriate support from pharmacy team members specifically trained to work with patients living with mental illnesses.
 That is why we think Mental Health First Aid is so important.

 The National Community Pharmacists Association believes that pharmacists, pharmacy technicians and every member of a pharmacy team benefit from Mental Health First Aid training.
 Pharmacy team members interact with mental health patients every day but are under-prepared to effectively communicate with them.
-With support from the Community Pharmacy Foundation, we’ve worked with the National Council for Behavioral Health to develop pharmacy-specific cases for use in the Mental Health First Aid program.
+With support from the Community Pharmacy Foundation, we’ve worked with the National Council for Mental Wellbeing to develop pharmacy-specific cases for use in the Mental Health First Aid program.
 We’ve awarded scholarships to three pharmacists to become Mental Health First Aid-certified Instructors.
 These steps lay the foundation for a groundswell of Mental Health First Aid training through the ranks of pharmacists and their team members.